My Favorite Creams And Oils To Use On Pregnancy Skin As It Stretches

-The below post about how to minimize stretch marks during pregnancy contains affiliate links to my FAVORITE products that I used throughout my pregnancy.
+The below post about how to minimize stretch marks and soothe pregnancy skin during pregnancy contains affiliate links to my fave products that I used throughout my pregnancy.
 This means that I recieve a small commission on products that sell from this post.
 Thank you for reading!

 Stretch marks.
 What causes them?
 Well, for one thing, pregnancy does!
 I mean, how could it not?
-Women can put on anywhere from about 20-100 lbs in nine short months, causing rapid stretching of your skin in all areas.
+Women can put on anywhere from about 20-? lbs in nine short months, causing rapid stretching of your skin in all areas.
 The result is often stretch marks.
-Many of us will try to do what we can to minimize and possibly prevent stretch marks during pregnancy.
-I believe that I have a method that can greatly help in this effort.
+Many of us will try to do what we can to minimize these pesky marks during pregnancy.
+My routine was pretty extreme - maybe even a little bit obsessive.
 Keep on reading, get your gloves on, and oil up!
+If anything, all of this oil application will keep your growing belly supple and soft during the nine months of carrying your bundle of joy!

 Most of us can agree that our sweet babies are 100% worth all the badges of honor that come with pregnancy, including stretch marks.
 After my subfertility journey, I would have taken stretch marks over my entire body just to have my son.
 But if there was a way to possibly prevent or minimize these pesky marks, I was determined to find it!